manics/infrastructure/docs/storage/gpfs.md

 Some commands can be run as root from any node in the GPFS cluster including clients.
 Depending on how the cluster is configured some commands can only be run from a limited number of administrative nodes.

+Note: be careful about copying commands from the IBM documentation, as some characters may have been replaced by other unicode characters (such as dashes `-`).

 GPFS Filesets
 -------------